IBM-Cloud/secure-file-storage/README.md

 **Delivery Pipeline**
 - IBM Cloud API Key: click New+ (do not click Save this key in a secrets store for reuse).
 The API key provides the same privileges as your user id and is used during pipeline execution
-- Region: Region matching the toolchain is the default
+- Region: Region matching the toolchain is the default, but should be adjusted to where you plan to deploy the app.
 - Image Registry Namespace, e.g., secure-file-storage or your username
 - Docker Image name: secure-file-storage default is good